How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 Choosing the right mattress is a huge step toward helping you sleep better.
-Purchasing a new bed is an individual process; What works for one person may not apply to someone else.
+Purchasing a new bed is an individual process; what works for one person may not apply to someone else.

 Finding the right product is about more than just what’s within your price range.
-You’ll need to consider other important construction factors that can impact how a bed will feel and perform for you specifically.
+You’ll need to consider other important construction factors that can impact how a bed will feel and perform for you.
 Plus, with so many mattress options available, knowing what to look for will help you narrow down the list.

 I’ll show you how to pick a new mattress and the most important things to consider in the buying process.

-Luckily, there are a few basic things you can have in mind when buying a new mattress.
+Buying a new mattress is exciting, but it can also be a bit nerve-wracking if you don’t know what you’re looking for.
+Luckily, there are a few basic things you can have in mind when trying to buy the best mattress for you.
 Considering these few factors can help you narrow down the list of options, which should help you decide on one bed a lot faster and easier.

 Mattress Type